-And while we know the word “healthy” is relative when it comes to booze, there are several ways to make occasional imbibing decidedly guilt-free.
-But remember: Everything in moderation, ladies.
+But before we get to the list, remember: Everything in moderation.
 A few glasses of brut Champagne is OK, a few bottles is not.

 The antioxidants found in red wine, such as flavonoids and a substance called resveratrol, have heart-healthy benefits, so feel free to enjoy a glass or two.

 Red wine may have the health benefits, but white wines tend to be slightly lower in calories.
 Light whites, such as Riesling and Pinot Grigio, have fewer calories than those with higher alcohol content, such as Chardonnay and Sauvignon Blanc.

 Basic Bloody Mary with Fresh Tomato Juice

-4. Dark and Stormy—that’s more like a Light and Stormy.
+Dark and Stormy (That’s More Like a Light and Stormy)

 This classic cocktail is made with fresh rum and ginger beer, which is packed with artificial sweeteners.
-Instead, mix 1 shot of light rum with two shots of sugar-free ginger ale and serve over ice.
+Instead, mix 1 shot of light rum with 2 shots of sugar-free ginger ale, and serve over ice.

 5. White sangria without sugary extras